 - Any small decorated metal receptacle, most often made of stamped brass, marked W. Avery & Son (this would include the tin sheet Metallic Casket and Metallic Pin Box and also nickel-silver or nickel-plated items but would exclude paper needle cases/wrappers and undecorated metal items such as the Counter Box);

-- Must be made of brass or occasionally made of nickel-silver, nickel-plating or very rarely silver;
+- Must be made of brass or occasionally made of nickel-silver, nickel-plating or very rarely silver, gold or tin;

 - Must contain highly complex detailed design or decoration that is stamped or engraved onto sheet metal.
 Occasionally part of decoration may be made of a solid cast metal piece;